o3de/o3de.org/content/docs/atom-guide/what-is-atom/what-is-atom.md

 # What is Atom?

 Atom is a modular, data-driven, and multi-threaded rendering engine.
-With Atom, you can create content using state-of-the-art rendering technology.
+With Atom, you can create content using the latest rendering technology.
 Atom supports modern rendering pipelines such as Forward+ and Deferred rendering.
-It’s rendering pipeline is fully data driven, enabling developers to modify or replace key components with minimal code change.
+Its rendering pipeline is fully data driven, enabling developers to modify or replace key components with minimal code change.
 Atom’s multi-threading support allows rendering features to run parallel on both the CPU and GPU, taking advantage of all computing resources.
-Atom is built on multiple, industry standard 3D graphics APIs and features a modular design, making it easy to expand its support for additional platforms.
+Atom is built on multiple industry-standard 3D graphics APIs and features a modular design that makes it easy to expand support for additional platforms.

 Atom also has the following advantages: